Paramotor

-The most difficult aspect of paramotoring is controlling the wing (paraglider) on the ground during launch and upon landing.
-Initial training in becoming a paramotor pilot involves managing the wing in the air from the ground without the motor.
-This process, called kiting, is the most complicated and important step in the process.
-Once kiting the wing on the ground is mastered, the motor is added to the process to practice with the weight of the paramotor included.
-A typical paramotor weighs on average around 50 lb (23 kg) with some models as light at 40 lb (18 kg) and some models as heavy as 75 lb (34 kg).
-The size of the paramotor wing and engine required depend on the weight of the pilot: the heavier the pilot, the larger the size of the wing and thrust required to launch.
+Paramotors generally weigh between 40 lb (18 kg) and 75 lb (34 kg) with an average around 50 lb (23 kg).
+The size of the required paraglider wing and engine depend on the weight of the pilot: the heavier the pilot, the larger the size of the wing and higher the thrust needed to launch.
 Most people in reasonably good health can foot-launch a paramotor; some pilots with artificial joints foot-launch.
 People with issues with the physical aspect of foot launching may opt to add a trike or quad to their paramotor, a platform to which the paramotor can be attached so it can be launched rolling on wheels.